tjelvar-olsson/biologists-guide-to-computing/source/next-steps.rst

 ---------

-Find friends and colleges that are in the same boat as you and talk to them about your computing experiences and the problems that you facing.
-It is much more fun to learn together and you will help keep each other motivated.
+Find friends and colleges that are in the same boat as you and talk to them about your computing experiences and the problems that you are trying to solve.
+It is much more fun to learn together and you will keep each other motivated.

 Find someone more experienced than you and learn from them.
 Having a mentor to point you in the right direction can be a great time saver.